flarum/framework/packages/core/README.md

 * **Powerful and extensible.** Customize, extend, and integrate Flarum to suit your community.
 Flarum’s architecture is amazingly flexible, with a powerful Extension API.

+## Installation

-> **Note:** This repository contains Flarum's core code.
-If you want to set up a forum, visit the [main Flarum repository](https://github.com/flarum/flarum).
+This repository contains Flarum's core code.
+If you want to set up a forum, visit the [Flarum skeleton repository](https://github.com/flarum/flarum).

 ## Contributing